tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 Default ID can be found in the static class `Sdl2Ids`.

-Will identify itself by the name `frts::GraphicData`.
+Will identify itself by the name and type `frts::GraphicData`.

 ### Renderable